 We selected NordVPN as one of our top picks mainly because of its superior privacy features.
 One that we liked most was its double VPN feature, also known as multi-hop.
 Basically, instead of routing our data through one VPN tunnel, NordVPN doubled down on its privacy measures by adding a second VPN tunnel.
 This meant that our browsing data and online identifiers were encrypted not just once, but twice.
 Of course, introducing a second VPN tunnel sometimes caused a slight slowdown on our connection.
 So whenever we wanted to prioritize speed over privacy, such as when we were downloading large files or streaming Netflix, we simply turned off the double VPN feature.

 Similar to NordVPN, SurfShark’s pricing gave us several options with regard to the length of our subscription.
 The rate for the monthly plan was the most expensive at $11.95 per month, but the one year and two year plans offered significant discounts.
-The one year subscription billed every 12 months reflected a 50 percent savings.
-From $11.95 per month, the rate went down to $5.99 per month.
-The two year subscription unlocked an even bigger discount, with a monthly rate of only $1.99.
-In total, we would have needed to pay only $47.76 to enjoy using SurfShark for two years.
+The one-year subscription, billed every 12 months, reflects a nearly 70-percent savings compared to the monthly plan.
+From $11.95 per month, it brings down the average monthly cost to just $3.99.
+The two-year plan costs even lower, at only $2.49 a month.
+All in all, the two-year plan costs only $59.76.
 We’ve spent about the same amount on pumpkin spice lattes in the past two weeks alone, so that’s a pretty sweet deal.

 Netflix boasts an impressive library of content to stream, but weirdly, we often find ourselves craving more.
 Thanks to SurfShark, we accessed other countries’ Netflix libraries that would have been unavailable to us otherwise; for example, when we wanted to channel our inner otaku, we simply connected to a Japan server to watch Spirited Away on Netflix Japan.
 Side note: it’s a roller coaster of emotions.
 All in all, SurfShark gave us access to 15 Netflix libraries, considerably more than other VPNs we tested.
 We even tried to access Netflix U.S. from abroad and most of the U.S. servers seemed to work.
 Better still, SurfShark’s Smart DNS feature allowed us to use our hotel room’s smart TV to watch the U.S. programming of Netflix, which was good because our necks were getting a bit stiff staring at our laptops.